DCU Chapter One: Every movie and show in the new DC cinematic universe

 Release date: 2026

-Described as a "enormous TV event series", Lanterns will follow intergalactic cops John Stewart and Hal Jordan, played by Aaron Pierre and Kyle Chandler.
+Described as an "enormous TV event series", Lanterns will follow intergalactic cops John Stewart and Hal Jordan, played by Aaron Pierre and Kyle Chandler.
 It will be a mystery show described as a superhero take on True Detective.
 According to the DC Studios bosses, this will also "play a really big role leading us into the main story that we’re telling across our film and television."

 True Detective: Night Country writer Chris Mundy is serving as showrunner, while Damon Lindelof of Lost and HBO's Watchmen fame will be writing on the series alongside award-winning comic writer Tom King.
+"Talking tone, it looks and feels rooted.
+You meet two guys, but there is wit and comedy to it that you would not expect in True Detective," director James Hawes said.

 Waller